 Placement into the Engineering Program

 Incoming students who meet all admission criteria either from high school or with transfer credits will be admitted into one of the following majors: Biomedical Engineering (BME), Civil Engineering (CE), Computer Engineering (CPEG), Electrical Engineering (EE), or Mechanical Engineering (ME).
 All students admitted to engineering majors should follow their major curriculum.
-A student is admitted directly into a major only if all admission criteria are met.
+A student is admitted into a major only if all admission criteria are met.

 During their first semester, students should specify their interest in a specific engineering program by selecting biomedical, civil, computer, electrical, or mechanical engineering as a major.
 Undecided engineering students should select a major closest to their area of interest.
 Prerequisites for Biomedical Engineering (BME), Civil Engineering (CE), Computer Engineering (CPEG) Electrical Engineering (EE), Mechanical Engineering (ME), and Engineering (EGR) courses must be completed with a grade of “C” or better.
 A minimum grade of “C” is required for all science and mathematics courses required in the Engineering programs.
 Students must satisfy the University’s Core Curriculum and ABET accreditation requirements.
 Recommended degree plans and current ABET requirements may be obtained from the College of Engineering Undergraduate Advising Center’s Degree Plans webpage.